dbdq/scfglearner/README.txt

 It depends on Miguel Sarabia del Castillo's SARTParser package.
 You can download it from: http://miguelsdc.bitbucket.org/SARTParser/

-With standard Python setup, generally you won't need to install any extra Python package.
+**Install pip**
+sudo apt-get install python-pip

+**Install dependency**
+pip install pathos
+Depending on your Python installation, you might need root access, i.e.: sudo pip install pathos

 # **Notations used in the code**